Drug Crime Attorneys in Melrose, MA

 Drug crimes that involve transactions in which a person is charged with the intent to distribute in a school zone or if drugs were sold to a minor will be held to a higher level of accountability on the part of the defendant.
 These types of criminal drug offenses are aggressively prosecuted due to their serious nature.

-Conversely, if you are a first-time drug offender who has been charged with possession of drug considered to be less serious, you may be eligible to have your case continued without finding (CWOF).
+Conversely, if you are a first-time drug offender who has been charged with possession of a drug considered to be less serious, you may be eligible to have your case continued without finding (CWOF).
 If so, it can be dismissed after completing certain steps, and after a specified period of time, you may request that your criminal history be sealed.

 Is There a Difference Between Trafficking and Distribution?